SquarerFive/bf3-bots/README.md

 # bf3-bots
-AI mod for BF3, reviving the Battlefield 2 experience
+AI mod for BF3, reviving the Battlefield 2 experience.

 This mod is currently in early development.
 Feel free to contribute but there is no guaruntee that the mod will be stable if you plan on using it (I will only be providing support for those who wish to contribute at the moment).